 LABELING OF EMERGENCY SUPPLIES: When the sale of ungraded milk or milk products is authorized during emergencies, under the terms of Section 2, the label must bear the designation "ungraded".
-When such labeling is not available, the Regulatory Agency shall take immediate steps to inform the public that the particular supply is ungraded and that the supply will be properly labeled as soon as the distributor can obtain the required labels.
+When such labeling is not available, the Regulatory Agency shall take immediate steps to inform the public that the particular supply is "ungraded" and that the supply will be properly labeled as soon as the distributor can obtain the required labels.

-IDENTITY LABELING: "Identity", as used in this Section, is defined as the name and address of the milk plant at which the pasteurization, ultra-pasteurization or aseptic processing takes place.
-It is recommended that the voluntary national uniform coding system for the identification of pasteurization plants, at which milk and milk products are packaged, be adopted in order to provide a uniform system of codes throughout the country.
+IDENTITY LABELING: "Identity", as used in this Section, is defined as the name and address or permit number of the milk plant at which the pasteurization, ultra-pasteurization, aseptic processing, condensing and/or drying takes place.
+It is recommended that the voluntary national uniform coding system for the identification of milk plants, at which milk and milk products are packaged, be adopted in order to provide a uniform system of codes throughout the country.

-In cases where several plants are operated by one firm, the common firm name may be utilized on milk bottles or containers.
-Provided, that the location of the plant at which the contents were pasteurized, ultra-pasteurized, or aseptically processed is also shown, either directly or by a code.
-This requirement is necessary in order to enable the Regulatory Agency to identify the source of the pasteurized, ultra-pasteurized, or aseptically processed milk.
-The street address of the plant need not be shown when only one plant of a given name is located within the municipality.
+In cases where several milk plants are operated by one firm, the common firm name may be utilized on milk bottles, containers and packages.
+Provided, that the location of the milk plant at which the contents were pasteurized, ultra-pasteurized, aseptically processed, condensed and/or dried is also shown, either directly or by a code.
+This requirement is necessary in order to enable the Regulatory Agency to identify the source of the pasteurized, ultra-pasteurized, aseptically processed, condensed and/or dried milk or milk products.
+The street address of the milk plant need not be shown when only one (1) milk plant of a given name is located within the municipality.

-The identity labeling requirement may be interpreted as permitting plants and persons to purchase and distribute, under their own label, milk and milk products processed and packaged at another plant, provided, that the label reads, "Processed at ... (name and address)", or that the processing and packaging plant is identified by a proper code.
+The identity labeling requirement may be interpreted as permitting milk plants and persons to purchase and distribute, under their own label, milk and milk products processed and packaged at another milk plant, provided, that the label reads, "Processed at ... (name and address)", or that the processing and packaging milk plant is identified by a proper code.

 MISLEADING LABELS: The Regulatory Agency shall not permit the use of any misleading marks, words or endorsements upon the label.
-They may permit the use of registered trade designs or similar terms on the bottle cap or label, when, in their opinion, they are not misleading and are not so used as to obscure the labeling required by this Ordinance.
+They may permit the use of registered trade designs or similar terms on the bottle cap or label, when in their opinion, they are not misleading and are not so used as to obscure the labeling required by this Ordinance.
+For dry milk products, the outer bag must be preprinted "Grade "A" before filling.
 The use of super grade designations shall not be permitted.
-Grade designations such as "Grade AA Pasteurized",

-"Selected Grade A Pasteurized", "Special Grade A Pasteurized", etc., give the consumer the impression that such a grade is significantly safer than Grade "A".
+However, this should not be construed as prohibiting the use of official grade designations awarded to dry milk products by the United States Department of Agriculture (USDA).
+Grade designations such as "Grade "AA" Pasteurized", "Selected Grade "A" Pasteurized", "Special Grade "A" Pasteurized", etc., give the consumer the impression that such a grade is significantly safer than Grade "A".
 Such an implication is false, because the Ordinance requirements for Grade "A" pasteurized, ultra-pasteurized, or aseptically processed milk when properly enforced, will ensure that this grade of milk will be as safe as milk can practically be made.
 Descriptive labeling terms must not be used in conjunction with the Grade "A" designation or name of the milk or milk product and must not be false or misleading.